 What happened when is still up for debate.
 Fortunately, scientists can piece together the Moon’s history by studying the age and composition of different lunar regions.
 While orbiting spacecraft can collect a wealth of valuable data, some scientific experiments can only be done on Earth with instruments that are too large and power-hungry to fly in space.
 Earth-based experiments can also be repeated in different labs and the samples can be stored for future generations to examine with more advanced technology.

-China’s Chang'e-5 mission (嫦娥五号) returned in 2020 the youngest-ever Moon samples to Earth.
-The spacecraft landed in Oceanus Procellarum—the Ocean of Storms—a dark-grey region in the Moon’s northwest corner visible with the unaided eye from Earth.
-The specific landing site, near a 70-kilometer-wide mound named Mons Rümker, may have rocks and soil formed by a large volcanic event that covered up the underlying surface.
+China’s Chang'e-5 (嫦娥五号) sample return mission landed in Oceanus Procellarum — the Ocean of Storms — a dark-grey region in the Moon’s northwest corner visible with the unaided eye from Earth.
+The specific landing site, near a 70-kilometer-wide mound named Mons Rümker, was believed to have young rocks and soil formed by a large volcanic event that covered up the underlying surface.
 An analysis of the samples back on Earth found they were roughly 2 billion years old — far younger than the samples NASA’s Apollo astronauts returned, which ranged between 3.1 and 4.4 billion years old.

 By studying samples from rocks that formed relatively late in the Moon’s history, scientists will be able to better understand what was happening on the Moon at a time when multicellular organisms may have already been present on Earth.
 Knowing the Moon’s history also helps us understand how Earth and the other worlds in our solar system evolved.

 How Chang’e-5 works

 The Chang'e-5 lander also carried three scientific payloads.
 A suite of cameras documented the landing site, a ground-penetrating radar mapped the subsurface, and a spectrometer studied the mineralogical composition of the landing site to calculate how much water is locked in the lunar soil.
 Scientists will be able to compare these readings with the samples they study back to Earth.